abnavs/2022/precoursework.md

 - Chapters 16-22 and 24-27

-**A parting note:**
+### A note about the assignment

-> While these are Python exercises, **this isn't a Python class**.
+> While the pre-work is a Python tutorial, **this isn't a Python class**.
 We will encounter various technologies in the course, but this tutorial should help you get in the mindset of learning code.
 It will help you:
 >
 > 1. Build the muscle memory of writing code (not misspelling commands, closing brackets you open, etc...)
 >2.
 Become familiar as well as some basic concepts (variables, lists, strings, logic).
 It will be easier to learn and use these concepts in class if you've encountered them before.
 >3.
-Help you learn to think through coding problems and teach you some of the skills you will need to debug
+Help you learn to think through coding problems and teach you some of the skills you will need to debug and get yourself un-stuck

-If you have any questions or concerns, you can find me in the class Slack the week before class starts.
+If you have any questions or concerns, feel free to message me in the class Slack!
+See you soon!